ChrisTheGreat1/SignalR-Drawing-TextDoc-Web-App/README.md

-# SignalR Drawing & Text Document Web-App
+# SignalR Drawing & Text Document Web App

 This is a simple web app created with ASP.NET Core Razor pages and SignalR that allows users to collaboratively use a drawing canvas and text area with real-time updates.